llambiel/letsecureme/post.md

 * Throttling is enforced so you cannot request more than 5 certificates per week for a given domain.
 * Certificate is valid for 90 days.

-It's possible to get a certificate using other [alternate lightweight and less intrusive clients](https://community.letsencrypt.org/t/list-of-client-implementations/2103) however we won't cover them in this tutorial.
+It's possible to get a certificate using other [alternate lightweight and less intrusive clients](https://community.letsencrypt.org/t/list-of-client-implementations/2103) however I won't cover them in this tutorial.

 The official documentation can be found [here](http://letsencrypt.readthedocs.org/en/latest/intro.html), and of course is worth reading.

 ## Infrastructure setup

 Let's begin by spawning a new cloud instance.
-First of all we suggest you to have a public SSH key at hand.
+First of all you'll need a public SSH key at hand.
 If you don't have your own key, or want a quick setup, Exoscale let you generate one on the fly before starting your machine.
 Go under the SSH Keys menu and create your key.
 [They have a guideline](https://community.exoscale.ch/documentation/compute/ssh-keypairs/) if this stuff is new for you.
 This tutorial will assume you know what an SSH key is and how to use it.

-On the [Exoscale portal](https://portal.exoscale.ch) (or the cloud provider of your choice), we start a Linux Ubuntu 14.04.
+On the [Exoscale portal](https://portal.exoscale.ch) (or the cloud provider of your choice), start a Linux Ubuntu 14.04.
 For this demo a micro instance (512mb RAM, 1 Vcpu & 10GB disk) will be more than enough.
 Choose your SSH key on creation and verify that the "default" Security group is checked (more on that later).

 Within a few seconds our instance is available and ready for use.
-We can now note its IP address so we can proceed with the DNS setup.
+You can now note down its IP address in order to proceed with the DNS setup.

 ![alt text](static/images/instance1.png "Our instance detailed view")

-Exoscale providing DNS zone hosting, we don't need to leave the interface.
+Exoscale providing DNS zone hosting, you don't need to leave the interface.
 Just go under DNS and create a new zone ("letsecure.me" in this example, you'll need to use your own domain here).

 ![alt text](static/images/dns1.png "DNS zone creation")

-Now we may add a "A" record with the value of the IP address of our freshly spawned instance, as well as a "catch all" (wildcard) CNAME record:
+Now you may add a "A" record with the value of the IP address of our freshly spawned instance, as well as a "catch all" (wildcard) CNAME record:

 ![alt text](static/images/dns2.png "DNS record creation")

-We're done with DNS records.
+You're done with DNS records.
 If you are following the tutorial on Exoscale don't forget to update the nameservers of your domain with the ones here below.
 You should be able to do so within your domain registrar administration console.

 * `ns1.exoscale.com`